'Unprecedented' Hajj begins - with 1,000 pilgrims, rather than the usual 2 million - KESQ

 ‘Unprecedented’ Hajj begins — with 1,000 pilgrims, rather than the usual 2 million

-Islam’s most important annual pilgrimage began Tuesday with just a small fraction of its regular number of worshippers, amid concerns over the coronavirus.
+Islam’s most important annual pilgrimage got underway with just a small fraction of its regular number of worshippers, amid concerns over the coronavirus.

 Only around 1,000 pilgrims will attend the Hajj this year due to new crowd control restrictions put in place by Saudi Arabia.
 The holy sites in the cities of Mecca and Medina normally host more than 2 million people during the pilgrimage.